DhibarSumit10/Play-store-app-review-analysis/README.md

 * Checking the installation according to rating, types of application, top 20 installs according to genre by using visualization.

 ## Conclusion-
-After completion of this project we got some conclusions -
+After completion of this project we got some conclusions-

 * Users prefer to install free applications more.
 * Communication category apps are in high demand for all type of users.
 * A part of our population ( 18-30 yr age people) use Gaming category applications a lot and give reviews according to their Sentiments.
 So developers have to keep proper attention while developing those apps or making change.
-* Users installs the application depends according to previous rating and reviews.
+* Users installs the application depends according to previous rating and reviews